ckan/ckanapi/README.md

 * `SearchError`
 * `CKANAPIError` - incorrect use of ckanapi or unable to parse response

-Failures are raised as exceptions just like when calling get_action from a plugin:
+When using an action shortcut or the `call_action` method failures are raised as exceptions just like when calling `get_action` from a CKAN plugin:

 ```python
 import ckanapi